arobson/rabbot/README.md

 This project has both an `.editorconfig` and `.esformatter` file to help keep adherance to style simple.
 Please also take advantage of the `.jshintrc` file and avoid linter warnings.

 ## Roadmap
- * support RabbitMQ backpressure mechanisms
+ * improve support RabbitMQ backpressure mechanisms
  * add support for Rabbit's HTTP API
- * enable better cluster utilization by spreading connections out over all nodes in cluster